-Additional Living Expenses (ALE) is additional coverage you may have purchased with the TWIA policy for your primary residence.
-It is not automatically included in TWIA policies.
-ALE is not available for secondary residences.
+Additional Living Expenses (ALE) is coverage you may have purchased as an endorsement to the TWIA policy for your primary residence.
+ALE is not automatically included in TWIA policies, and is not available for secondary residences.

-If you are not able to live in your house because of damage caused by wind or hail, ALE reimburses you for additional necessary and reasonable costs for housing and other needs.
-The ALE endorsement helps you maintain a normal standard of living.
+If you are not able to live in your house because of a covered loss, ALE reimburses you for additional necessary and reasonable costs for housing and other needs, helping you maintain a normal standard of living.

 ALE can only provide coverage when all of the following occur:

 - Your primary residence is wholly or partially uninhabitable due to a covered loss;

 - This results in necessary and reasonable increases above your normal living expenses;

 - You have documentation of living expenses at your primary residence from before the loss; and